How to Cook Carne Asada in a Skillet (Updated 2023)

 What Is Carne Asada?

-While many culinary traditions marinate meat for added flavor, this dish has roots in the Columbus years, when Spanish cattle were brought to the Americas.
+While many culinary traditions marinate meat for added flavor, this dish has roots in the Columbus years, when Spanish cattle were brought to the Americans.

 Spanish cattle were also brought to different parts of the world, including the Caribbean, then further to the southwest.